HowieWork/howiework/public/documents/post/urban-resilience.md

 ---
 category: 'architecture'
 title: 'Urban Resilience'
-slug: 'redefine-edge'
+slug: 'urban-resilience'
 date: 'Dec 29, 2021'
 duration: 'X min read'
 keywords: ['KEYWORD', 'KEYWORD', 'KEYWORD']
 excerpt: 'An innovative, urban-scale interpretive at a defunct Urban Village, also known as "Village in City" in developing countries.
 Investigate breathing new life into a pressing social issue.
 Portray a fresh, down-to-earth community life among high-density residential buildings'
 isFeatured: false
-imageSrc: '../../documents/post/image/redefine-edge/cover.webp'
+imageSrc: '../../documents/post/image/urban-resilience/cover.webp'
-readMoreUrl: 'posts/redefine-edge'
+readMoreUrl: 'posts/urban-resilience'
 ---

 _This article will provide a template for most future posts on this site.
 The goal is to make most posts look styling consistent.
 As a template, this section usually works an introduction, which explain what this post is about and how audience can get most out of it._